I found some great spots to eat in Madrid on my last trip. These include:

 Other good restaurant choices based on recent reviews include:

-For Tapas Estado Puro and Le Cabrera.
-Others include Restaurante Diverxo, La Tasquita de Enfrente, Ramon Freixa Madrid, Sacha at Calle de Juan Hurtado de Mendoza, La Terraza del Casino, El Club Allard with two Michelin stars, the traditional Viridiana, La Gabinoteca, Arzabal, Cilantro Gastrobar, Poncelet Cheese Bar, Asturianos at Vallehermoso 94, Restaurant de la Riva and El Chiscon de Castello.
+For Tapas Estado Puro; others include Restaurante Diverxo, La Tasquita de Enfrente, Ramon Freixa Madrid, Sacha at Calle de Juan Hurtado de Mendoza, La Terraza del Casino, El Club Allard with two Michelin stars, the traditional Viridiana, La Gabinoteca, Arzabal, Cilantro Gastrobar, Poncelet Cheese Bar, Asturianos at Vallehermoso 94, Restaurant de la Riva and El Chiscon de Castello.